FS-DFM: Fast and Accurate Long Text Generation with Few-Step Diffusion Language Models: Preliminaries and Background

 \textbf{Learning the Denoiser.} Given the factorized velocities derived above, the remaining task is to learn $p_{1|t}(\cdot|z)$.
 We parameterize this conditional distribution using a network $\theta$ that outputs logits:

 where $\theta^i(z, t)$ denotes the logits for the $i$-th token position.

 To train this model, we need an appropriate loss function.
-Starting from the velocity formulation in \cref{eqn:marginal-velocity}, we can construct a loss that encourages the model to correctly predict $p_{1|t}$.
+We use the Bregman divergence for the loss function \cite[Equation 7.31]{lipman2024flow}.
+Starting from the velocity formulation in \Cref{eqn:marginal-velocity}, we can construct a loss that encourages the model to correctly predict $p_{1|t}$.
 Given a sample trajectory where $x_0 \sim p_0$, $x_1 \sim p_1$ are related through $\pi$, and $x_t$ is sampled from $p_t(x | x_0, x_1)$, the per-token loss at position $i$ is:

 This loss encourages the model to assign high probability to the true target token $x_1^i$ when denoising from $x_t$.
 The scaling factor $g(t)$ naturally arises from the velocity formulation and ensures proper weighting across different time steps.